DINOSAURS AND CREATIVITY

 Over the years, driven by better and more intuitive communications platforms, those bubbles may have been expanding, but they were still bubbles.
 In that old normal, there was little point in offering a creative service to a wide geographical area because clients still wanted to meet their creatives (and vice versa).

-As important, if a creative was being brought on for a specific project, it was likely that project would have other stakeholders – from marketing or sales, or others with an input, however trivial.
+As important, if a creative was being brought on for a specific project, it was likely that the project would have other stakeholders – from marketing or sales, or others with an input, however trivial.
 Now, with office-based staff working remotely, there is a new mindset around chat apps and video conferencing.
 Collaborative platforms have become the new normal.

 Working from an office.